Environmental Law Lesson Plan:

 - Wildlife Act: The Wildlife Act is Alberta’s hunting and wildlife legislation.
 This Act regulates hunting; the possession and commerce of wildlife; and prevents a person from wilfully molesting, disturbing or destroying a house, nest, or den of a prescribed wildlife unless authorized (Section 36).
 In particular for students, the Wildlife Regulation sets limits on the hunting of grizzly bears and the use of their fur etc.; however, hunting is permitted with the proper licence.

 - Species at Risk Act: The federal Species at Risk Act is designed to protect species at risk of becoming extinct or extirpated; provide for the recovery of species at risk; and ensure that other species do not become threatened.
-It provides protections for species; however, it is limited to those species located on federal lands.
-Grizzly bears and certain species of trees are protected under the Species at Risk Act; however, because the land in this problem is located in a municipality it is unlikely to be federally controlled land.
-If it is provincially controlled land, the Species at Risk Act will not apply.
-At this stage, it is also unknown whether the trees on the lot are species at risk (thereby attracting extra protections) and regardless, once again, if it is not federal land, then the Species at Risk Act would not apply.
+It provides protections for species; however, protection is limited in part to those species located on federal lands or those species which fall under federal jurisdiction in other ways such as migratory birds and aquatic species.
+In this case, grizzly bears and certain species of trees are protected under the Species at Risk Act; however, because the land in this problem is located in a municipality the Species at Risk Act may not apply.
+At this stage, it is also unknown whether the trees on the lot are species at risk (thereby potentially attracting extra protections).